vsoch/askci/paper/paper.md

 The same kind of tag can be used for an example, except it would appear before a code block.
 Both of these structures are tested automatically, discussed next.

-### Automated
+### Automation

 #### Workflows

 Each term repository is based on a common template that comes with GitHub Workflows [@github-workflows] that can fully automate management of the term.
 These workflows include:

- - **testing**: Testing of the term content, or the README.md maintained in the respository, comes down to parsing the text for correctly structured example and question spans.
+ - **Testing**: Testing of the term content, or the README.md maintained in the respository, comes down to parsing the text for correctly structured example and question spans.
 The content is tested in the repository, and submissions are also tested on the server.
 A user that is requesting review is not be able to submit until validation passes.
- - **request for review**: A request for review is done by way of a dispatch event [@github-dispatch] that is identified based on a client metadata field, "request-review."
+ - **Request for Review**: A request for review is done by way of a dispatch event [@github-dispatch] that is identified based on a client metadata field, "request-review."
 When a user edits content and submits it for review, the dispatch event will receive the updated content, open up a new branch on the repository with the content, and open a pull request.
 The submitting author is notified on the pull request to allow for further discussion, and the pull request is linked from the term interface and site for others to see and give feedback on.
- - **template update**: an update to the template would be highly challenging if the template was used across, say, hundreds of repositories.
+ - **Template Update**: an update to the template would be highly challenging if the template was used across, say, hundreds of repositories.
 To support ease of updating, a dispatch event exists identified based on a client metadata field "update-template" that can be triggered by an administrator of the server to update all or a subset of templates.
 An update comes down to cloning the upstream template, and updating the hidden `.github` folder scripts that drive the application.
 A pull request is opened for the term maintainers to review the changes.

 #### Webhooks

 Along with workflows, webhooks are essential for keeping the latest content on GitHub in sync with the server.
 Webhooks are created automatically when a new term is added, which also coincides with creating a newly named copy of a term template.
 Webhooks include:

- - **push or deployment**: Any update of the term content in it's README.md that is pushed to the master branch notifies the server.
+ - **Push or Deployment**: Any update of the term content in it's README.md that is pushed to the master branch notifies the server.
 The server validates the webhook, and then updates content on the server from the repository.
- - **pull request**: As pull requests are linked from the server to solicit additional review, it's essential that any changes in status are also kept in sync.
+ - **Pull Request**: As pull requests are linked from the server to solicit additional review, it's essential that any changes in status are also kept in sync.
 Whenever a pull request status is changed, the server is notified, and acts accordingly.
 For example, a pull request closing without a merge would result in a status of "rejected" for the review, while a pull request with a merged time stamp would indicate that it was accepted and closed.
- - **repository**: In the case that any information about a repository changes, including the name, owner, or metadata, a webhooks is triggered to update the server.
+ - **Repository**: In the case that any information about a repository changes, including the name, owner, or metadata, a webhooks is triggered to update the server.
 If the name is changed to be outside of the AskCI Server namespace (in the format `askci-term-<term>`) or if any subsequent actions on the repository are not successful, then the repository is marked as archived on the server.
 Archived means that further updates will not happen unless the permissions or metadata issues are resolved.

 #### Notifications